synapsecns/sanguine/docs/bridge/blog-posts/2024-12-12-fastbridgev2-post.md

 :::info

-The Synapse Intent Network is backwards combatible with the original Fastbridge Contracts.
+The Synapse Intent Network is backwards compatible with the original Fastbridge Contracts.

 :::